icetbr/webext-cleanerreads/README.md

 - **social info** and buttons with less emphasis
 - **reviews** centralized on page, user info moved to the left
 - **reviews** with less characters per row
+- **options**
+  - show cover on the left
+  - make text wider
+  - hide elements from front page

 **WORKS BEST ON 1920x1080**